Movie and Television Review and Classification Board: Movies

-While the MTRCB primarily rates most films released in commercial cinemas, independent and art-house films released in the Philippines are not rated by the MTRCB themselves and instead through the Film Development Council of the Philippines and the Film Cultural Exchange Program (FCEP), the films are rated through the FDCP rating system pursuant to the agreed-upon guidelines by the FDCP and the MTRCB.
+While the MTRCB primarily rates most films released in commercial cinemas, independent and art-house films released in the Philippines are not rated by the MTRCB themselves.
+Instead, they are rated through the Film Development Council of the Philippines and the Film Cultural Exchange Program (FCEP) through the FDCP rating system pursuant to the agreed-upon guidelines by the FDCP and the MTRCB.

 Summary

-The R-13, R-16, and R-18 ratings are legally restricted.
-All cinemas are required to check the ages of all patrons who wish to view such films in a cinema.
-Allowing underage viewers to watch such films is a violation of Philippine law and can be met with fines or other sanctions.
-The public exhibition of an "X-rated" film in the Philippines is a serious criminal offense.
+Except for G, all MTRCB cinema ratings are mandatory.
+No children under the age of 13 may be admitted to a PG-rated film unless when accompanied by an adult.
+All cinemas are required to check the ages of all patrons who wish to view age-restricted content in a cinema.
+It is against the law for moviehouses to admit underage patrons into age-restricted content in a cinema.
+The public exhibition of an "X-rated" film in the Philippines is a serious criminal offense and may lead to more severe disciplinary actions.